Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

  * Utilized Lab 3 as the base framework for the game.
  * Utilized the keypad.vhdl file from Lab 4 and placed the keypad module in the vga_top.
  * List where we got the randomization code from!!!
  * For the computer turn-based moves we just started from general game logic.
 What are commonly used strategies when playing and how to react to winning situations when they arise?
-After considering these we wrote this sudo code
+After considering these we wrote this sudo code.
+Once the syntax is solid we set the move location determined by the logic to a signal to be dealt with for move confirmation.
    > If the middle is open take it
    > If not go for the corners
    > If there are two letters in any section with a space (win check)
    > Move there (Block or win that section)
    > Elsif plays a random move

 ## 3. Summary of Steps
 *  Would this go here -> [desmos link for drawing X and O](https://www.desmos.com/calculator/irfxf6ciac)